tpvasconcelos/dotfiles/README.md

 ### Bootstrap

-The following shell script will run all necessary installation steps.
-Feel free to peak inside see what’s going on.
+The following shell script will run all necessary installation and configuration steps.
+Feel free to peak inside to see what’s going on.
 It is recommended to reboot your machine after running this script for the first time.
 For convenience, the script will prompt you for an automatic reboot at the end.

+```shell script
+cd ~/.dotfiles && ./bootstrap.zsh
+```

 > [!NOTE]
 > By default, this script will install a bunch of Python versions (using `pyenv`).
-If you want to control which versions are installed, you can expose the `PYENV_VERSIONS` environment variable with a space-separated list of Python versions.
+If you want to control which versions are installed, you can expose a `PYENV_VERSIONS` environment variable with a space-separated list of Python versions.
 For example, to only install Python 3.8 and Python 3.9, run: `PYENV_VERSIONS="3.8.9 3.9.3" ./bootstrap.zsh`.
 Check inside the `bootstrap.zsh` script to see which versions are installed by default.

-```shell script
-cd ~/.dotfiles && ./bootstrap.zsh
-```

 > [!TIP]
 > There are no unwanted side effects from running this script multiple times, and the steps that have already run successefully will simply be skipped.
 So, if you encounter any issues, feel free to just run the `./bootstrap.zsh` script again (once you've fixed the underlying error on your end).